BegumDev/GetSetHoliday/README.md

 ### Fixed bugs.
 - Gallery of images was spilling out to the right on an iPad Air, fixed by setting a media screen to adjust it.
+- Parse error found whilst validating CSS in Jigsaw, missing open curly bracket added to correct the error.
+- When starting the website before Bootstrap was introduced, the website was not responsive as it should be therefore Bootstrap was introduced and in conjunction with media queries - has since been fixed.
+- 'Aria-hidden' was missing from the i-classes and has since been added.

 ## Deployment
 ***